 But every once in a while, a new innovation appears (or in this case reappears) that is driven by one particular implementation of that innovation.
 In the case of the NoSQL movement, it was driven heavily by the appearance, and meteoric rise, of MongoDB.
 MongoDB didn’t start the movement, it was the data challenges at large internet companies that really drove the return to non-relational databases.
-Projects like Google’s Bigtable and Facebook’s Cassandra kicked it off, but MongoDB was the most visible and accessible implementation of a NoSQL database that most developers had access to.
+Projects like Google’s Bigtable and Facebook’s Cassandra kicked it off, but MongoDB was the most visible and accessible implementation of an open source NoSQL database that most developers had access to.

-Aside: You might be thinking right now that I’m conflating document databases with columnar databases, key/value stores, or any of the numerous other datastore types that fall under the generic NoSQL banner.
+Aside: You might be thinking right now that I’m conflating document oriented databases with columnar databases, key/value stores, or any of the numerous other datastore types that fall under the generic NoSQL banner.
 And you are correct.
 But this was happening wildly at the time.
 Everyone was jumping into the NoSQL craze and they knew that they absolutely needed NoSQL, but didn’t really understand the different technologies involved.
 To many people, MongoDB was NoSQL.

-It is important to remember that MongoDB, and document databases in general, solve a number of problems people had with traditional relational databases:
+It is important to remember that MongoDB, and document oriented databases in general, solve a number of problems people had with traditional relational databases: